 Let's talk about our trip to Washington DC, and the side quest trip we made to the Mount Zion Female Union Band Cemetery in Georgetown, a DC neighborhood.

 Since we always like to find some weird history, nearly-lost history, or glossed over and forgotten places to explore and film, I googled one morning and found an Atlas Obscura article on a cemetery named the Mount Zion Female Union Band Cemetery in the Georgetown Neighborhood.
 It wasn’t just any cemetery though, it was one that contains a body storage vault (most cemeteries in colder climates do), that was part of the Underground Railroad!
-To grasp our excitement of finding this vault, you have know that locations of Black history are primarily already destroyed, encroached upon by gentrification or already gentrified, have never been thought to be preserved by those with the authority to do so, or have been purposely left to neglect and ruin in favor of a more white-washed, comfortable history.
-These physical locations of Black history are rare, and their importance is an understatement to the national story of America's birth, growth, and present state.
+To grasp our astonishment of finding this vault you have know that locations of Black history are primarily destroyed, encroached upon by gentrification, have never been thought to be preserved by those with the authority to do so, or have been purposely left to neglect and ruin in favor of a white-washed environment.
+These physical locations of Black history are rare and their importance is an understatement to the national story of America's birth, growth, and present state.

 Thanks for reading,

 A National Geographic article about the difficulty in preserving African American burial grounds and cemeteries: https://apple.news/AcCJ7oMQLREq4H5R_l_sDuA